Agira

 Statistics

-The territory of Agira, with a population of 7632 inhabitants in 2023, shows a balanced distribution between males and females.
-The territorial area of 164.0806 sq km offers ample opportunities for development and investment.
-However, the presence of only 103 foreigners could represent a critical issue in terms of integration and cultural diversification.
-The occupied dwellings as of December 31, 2021 are 3316, while the unoccupied ones are 3294, for a total of 6610 dwellings.
-This data could indicate a certain availability of properties on the market, favoring potential investments in the real estate sector.
-From a tourist point of view, Agira has a limited number of accommodation facilities, with no hotels of any category and only 7 non-hotel establishments with a total of 38 beds.
-However, the presence of 3 Bed & Breakfasts and 1 farmhouse could indicate a promising sector for investors interested in rural tourism and charming hospitality.
-The geographical and morphological characteristics of the territory, with altitudinal bands ranging from 300 to 599 meters for most of the territory, offer opportunities for the development of activities related to nature tourism and hiking.
-Furthermore, the presence of 3 museums and similar institutions could represent an opportunity to enhance the cultural heritage of the territory and attract visitors interested in history and local tradition.
-In conclusion, despite the limited tourist infrastructure currently in place, Agira offers interesting investment opportunities in the real estate, tourism, and cultural sectors, thanks to its geographical position and its natural and cultural resources.
-Investors could find in the territory of Agira a favorable context for the development of innovative and sustainable projects, thus contributing to the economic and social growth of the local community.
+The territory of Agira, with a population of 7,632 inhabitants in 2023, shows a balanced distribution between men and women.
+The municipal area of 164.08 km² offers significant opportunities for development and investment.
+However, the presence of only 103 foreign residents may pose challenges in terms of cultural integration and diversity.
+As of December 31, 2021, 3,316 homes were occupied, while 3,294 were vacant, for a total of 6,610 housing units.
+These figures indicate a certain availability of properties on the market, creating potential opportunities for investment in the real estate sector.
+From a tourism perspective, Agira currently has a limited number of accommodations: there are no hotels of any category and only 7 non-hotel facilities with a total of 38 beds.
+However, the presence of 3 bed & breakfasts and 1 farm stay highlights a promising potential for rural tourism and boutique hospitality.
+The geographical and topographical characteristics of the area, with elevations ranging between 300 and 599 meters, provide opportunities for nature-based tourism and hiking activities.
+In addition, the presence of 3 museums and cultural institutions offers a chance to enhance the local heritage and attract visitors interested in history and tradition.
+In conclusion, despite its currently limited tourism infrastructure, Agira offers compelling opportunities for investment in the real estate, tourism, and cultural sectors, thanks to its strategic location and natural and cultural resources.
+The town provides a favorable environment for developing innovative and sustainable projects, contributing to the economic and social growth of the local community.

 ISTAT COD AND MUNICIPALITIES